 A: They are too small to be easily seen and are obscured by the different optics of water vs air.
-Given the prominence in our study, I would say its safe to assume that its in your water.
-Everybody's water.
+Given the prominence in our study, I would say it's safe to assume that it's in your water.

-"I would say its safe to assume that its in your water.
-Everybody's water."
+"I would say it's safe to assume that it's in your water."